j-miet/BTD6bot/README.md

 # <u>Installation</u>
 First you need to install [Python](https://www.python.org/downloads/).
-Most of bot functions were programmed in Python versions 3.12 and 3.13 so **Python 3.12+** is recommended.
+Most of bot was programmed in Python versions 3.12 and 3.13 so **Python 3.12+** is recommended.
-It is likely to work on some earlier versions of Python 3, but this has not been tested.
+It is likely to work on earlier versions of Python 3, but this has not been tested.

 Now, download *BTD6bot*: